We Are What We Do

 To the undergraduates' numbers were added students of African descent, who were admitted continuously beginning in 1824, four decades before other Ivy League institutions followed suit.
 In 1972, the College began the transition to full coeducation.
 Two years earlier, Dartmouth had revived its founding commitment to Native American students.
 The Indigenous community is now a visible and valued presence on Dartmouth's campus, with students from more than 70 tribal nations and communities.
 The legacy of Dartmouth's mission has expanded to foster an inclusive and vibrant college community—with four thriving graduate and professional schools—that embrace principles of equity for all peoples of this diverse world.

-• We recruit and admit outstanding students from all backgrounds, regardless of their financial means, so that finances are never a barrier to admission.
+- Dartmouth recruits and admits outstanding students from all backgrounds, regardless of their financial means.

 For generations, Dartmouth graduates have left Hanover with an unerring set of principles that they have carried into the world as leaders in government, industry, academia, journalism, and many other realms.
 In every field of endeavor and every area of expertise, our alumni are distinguished by their embrace of collaboration, their commitment to creating a vibrant community, and their loyalty to Dartmouth and to their fellow alumni.